yodrew/yodrew.github.io/_pages/design.md

 ![plan: hygienic house / conic](/img/plan/image/conic.png)

 See [plan](/plan) on my website for a color sketch, downloads, and budget.
 Also in zip file.

+[^1]: Building Biology in English.
+[Breathing Walls](https://breathingwalls.com) is an exceedingly instructive manual of baubiological technique.
+The International Institute for Bau-Biologie and Ecology [IBE](https://buildingbiology.net) in Florida offers a course.